codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 This is where I tell you I wrote a PowerShell module that automates this!
 Which is funny because you apparently shouldn't automate it!
 You must do it manually! :laughing: but hang on let me explain..

+Quick shout out to [Cody Mathis](https://twitter.com/CodyMathis123) who helped me soundboard a fair bit and provide some support on this :thumbsup:

 ## PSCMSnowflakePatching

 [PSCMSnowflakePatching](https://github.com/codaamok/PSCMSnowflakePatching) is a PowerShell module which contains a few functions but the primary interest is in [`Invoke-CMSnowflakePatching`](https://github.com/codaamok/PSCMSnowflakePatching/blob/main/docs/Invoke-CMSoftwareUpdateInstall.md).